-Students on the Florida campus may be required to spend the first one or two weeks on the Rochester, Minn., campus attending various labs and courses.
+Students on the Florida campus may be required to spend the first one or two weeks on the Rochester, Minnesota, campus attending various labs and courses.

-Mayo Clinic in Jacksonville, Fla., is a comprehensive medical facility providing advanced programs in education and research that support the highest quality patient care.
-Campus activity is conducted in the Mayo Clinic Hospital and the interconnected Davis, Mayo and Cannaday buildings.
+Mayo Clinic's campus in Jacksonville, Florida, is a comprehensive medical facility providing advanced programs in education and research that support the highest quality patient care.
+Campus activity is conducted in the Mayo Clinic Hospital and the interconnected Stabile, Davis, Mayo and Cannaday buildings.

 The ambulatory facilities provide clinical services ranging from primary to specialty care and advanced procedures.
 Mayo Clinic Hospital provides comprehensive inpatient services, including surgical and medical intensive care units, specialized solid-organ transplant units, and advanced cardiac and neurosurgery facilities.

 Primarily, clinical education takes place in the Mayo Clinic Hospital, Davis Building and off-site obstetrical practices in Jacksonville.
 State-of-the-art ultrasound scanners are available throughout the Jacksonville campus.